defov/covid_tracker/README.md

 # covid_tracker
-This is made for learning purpose only.
+This is made with React for learning purpose only.

 ## Scripts